anupam3717/Wbjee-API/README.md

 This is a rest api

-It takes two parameters rank and quota.and return college name with branches in a json file
+It takes two parameters rank and quota in get request and return college name with branches in a json file